kreauniv/comp308/source/racket-intro.rst

 =========================================

-We're going to be using the ``#lang plai-typed`` in this course and therefore it is important that you get some decent familiarity with Scheme.
+We're going to be using the ``#lang plai-typed`` in this course and therefore it is important that you get some decent familiarity with :index:`Scheme`.
 Fortunately, if you're comfortable with normal algebra -- i.e. mostly substituting one thing for another that's equal to it -- this is rather easy to pick up compared to almost any other programming language.
 In fact, for the purpose of this course, you do not need to be able to write very complicated programs using lots of complex language features, which in Scheme's case would've been built in Scheme itself.
 You'll need to be able to read and understand expressions and be able to manipulate them in the Racket IDE.
 We'll be shooting for minimalism in concept, with maximum impact on understanding.

 So without further ado, here is a basic "lightning" introduction to Scheme.
 For the purpose of this introduction, you'll be using ``#lang racket``.
 We'll be